 I strive to create a warning to the human race that we are liable for our own actions, including those which affect the world we live in.
 Long after we are gone, nature will not only thrive, but consume the ruins of human existence to spawn new ecosystems for the evolution of a multitude of burgeoning life forms.
 Living on Earth is analogous to renting an apartment, if we are bad tenants and disrespect someone else's property, the landlord will eventually evict us.
 Mother Nature, God, or any other concept one may have as the ruling entity of the structure of life as we know it could be thought of as this proprietor.
 That being said, how can we possibly expect anything other than eviction with the way we are treating another's property?
 Nature will always and quickly find a better tenant once it has a vacant residence.
 Humans will be the sole entities who will rightfully pay the price if we do not do everything possible to curtail the damage we impart on our terrestrial home.

 Through sculpture and assemblage, my work explores the array of complexities experienced by individuals within the gay community.
 I create work to reveal internal and external resentments with a variety of mediums and symbolism.
 As a tribute and a memoir, my practice touches on feelings that resonate personally and universally.
 I hope for viewers to engage with the work emotionally, and to question their own similar or dissimilar experiences.
 My work is merely a glimpse into the often unknown or unrecognized struggles of being gay.
+This piece is a tribute to the 49 victims of the Pulse tragedy on June 12th, 2016.

 My work stems from the loss of both my mother and father due to smoking related cancers in February of 2013.
 Their passing left a deep void in my life that led to my interest in Memento Mori, or the act of coming to terms with ones own mortality.
 Through this investigation I came to terms with the trauma of my childhood and the lack of memories I actually have.
+Picture frames are usually reserved for those most cherished memories: a family outing, birthdays, weddings, or holiday get togethers.
+They rarely encapsulate the most important events: a death in the family, trauma, or abuse.
+My work seeks to investigate these moments as they force us to make decisions, decisions that lead to life changing events.
+We either rise to the occasion or sink into despair.

 I discovered wire the day I made my first wire face.
 So for me wire and faces are inseparable, like taste to the tongue.
 I'm not a portrait artist; my work is less about the subject than it is about the very act of creation.
 I speak only in wire, and faces are my language.
 But how to explain the longevity of my artistic project now in its twenty eighth year?
 It's because the reward keeps increasing with every sculpture.
 Wire, the most innocuous item found in the back of every junk drawer, is a medium with potential that has only barely been tapped.
 With every new sculpture I'm building on my discoveries from the last sculpture.
 "Luminous," my latest creation, represents my most honest attempt at taking a thing of no significance, and working it till it moves the viewer.
 Somehow by humanizing a medium that is so easily discarded, I feel a closer connection to my fellows, as in prayer.
 I leave the studio with a deep sense of our collective humanity and a profound feeling of optimism.

 This is a current exploration of personal and familial histories through an archiving of objects and the personal mythologies associated with these objects.
 This work examines the collecting of heirloom objects as a means of identity construction and the building of personal, familial and community history as counter-narrative to American history, re-centering black female subjectivity.
+My installations, collage and photographs address issues attendant to the black body.
+I use nontraditional materials and their juxtaposition to each other, and or dissimilar objects to make statements about the body and its relationship to larger cultural themes of age, gender, race, sexuality, history, and violence.
+I consider memory, myth, ritual, desire and the spaces the body occupies within these vignettes.
+This proposal will use these elements to explore current national dialogue around sexual abuse.

 For several years I have used my family’s vintage photographs to make paintings based on the iconography and ideals of Medieval and Renaissance altarpieces and manuscripts.
 I use 22k gold leaf and egg tempera on wooden panels and sometimes-animal skin (vellum).
 After my dismay and depression over the November 2016 election I began to substitute photographs of Trump, his administration, family, associates, tweets and quotes into existing manuscripts and altarpieces that depict, illuminate or illustrate what I believe is the shallow and corrupt nature of his government.
 It has been illuminating to me how so many of these imperial and grand images from Medieval and Renaissance European royalty relate to our present situation.
 Some things never change.

 “Sometimes, stretched at ease in the shade of a roadside tree, we watch the motions of a laborer in a distant field, and after a time, begin to wonder languidly as to what the fellow may be at.
 We watch the movements of his body, the waving of his arms, we see him bend down, stand up, hesitate, begin again.
 It may add to the charm of an idle hour to be told the purpose of his exertions.
 If we know he is trying to lift a stone, to dig a ditch, to uproot a stump, we look with a more real interest at his efforts; we are disposed to condone the jar of his agitation upon the restfulness of the landscape; and even, if in a brotherly frame of mind, we may bring ourselves to forgive his failure.
 We understood his object, and, after all, the fellow has tried, and perhaps he had not the strength, and perhaps he had not the knowledge.
 We forgive, go on our way, and forget.
-And so it is with the workman of art.”
+And so it is with the workman of art.” - Joseph Conrad Preface - The Nigger of the Narcissus.
+1897

 Each mosaic I do is a new journey into creativity.
 This wonderful art form can be used in both indoors and outdoors.
 In addition to the traditional mosaic tesserae (tile) I use other materials such as beads, shells, bone, ceramic pieces and found objects.
 Laying mosaic pieces in specific arrangements, taking into consideration, size, shape, color and texture is therapeutic.
 It is interesting to see how individual parts of a mosaic blend into the background or stand out, drawing the eyes attention.
 Art creates a powerful dialogue and provokes the viewer to ponder its message.

 This work is part of a series of policeman, firefighters and US marines represeting how to show security, but in a spiritual way.
 The soldier is projecting more security when he gives peace and not violence, than by using his M16.
 This is not a particular person depicted.
-We all can be more powerful and safe through our spiritual practices, rather than by force
+We all can be more powerful and safe through our spiritual practices, rather than by force This series of works came about in response to the disconnection we have as one human race, in religions, races, social status, rich, and poor.
+I wanted to show the unity of life through what we have established as protection or security.

 In February of 2013, I lost both my mother and father two weeks apart from each other to smoking-related cancers.
 It was a devastating time in my life, but I channeled my grief into the conceptual ideas of my work.
 Cancer is a disease that is a perfectly structured killer; it is beautiful in its architecture but grotesque in its eventuality.
 I began to think about nostalgia, longing for a childhood I never had, and parents that I needed.
 My recent work is an exploration of the escapisms I used as a child to escape my everyday reality.
 I repurpose retro-pop culture VHS from my childhood to re-envision the movies and fiction that became my surrogate parents and allowed me to find order from my chaos, beauty from destruction, and hope for more joyous times.